HiZollo/Games/docs/classes/struct.md

-This is the documentations for all basic classes.
+This is the documentation for all basic classes.

 # Table of Contents